JesusValera

 }

-final class WelcomeControllerTest
+final class WelcomeServiceTest extends TestCase

 {

-public function test_invoke(): void
+public function test_welcome(): void

 {

-$translate = new LaravelTranslator();
+$translate = new LaravelTranslator(); // Real implmentation

 $date->method('toString')->willReturn('2022-02-22');

-$controller = new WelcomeController($translate, $date);
+$service = new WelcomeService($translate, $date);

-$response = $controller->__invoke($request);
+$response = $service->welcome($name);

 self::assertSame('hello World @ 2022-02-22', $response);